Mes0903/MesOpenglTemplate/README.md

 # src folder

-there is at least one file `glad.c` in the folder, it under the `glad/src` folder u download before, copy it to here.
+there is at least one file `glad.c` in the folder, it's under the `glad/src` folder u download before, copy it to here.